-Overall, 47 percent of respondents reported seeing or hearing an act of violence and 28 percent reported that they had experienced violence.
-Individuals were just as likely to report having heard of, or been a victim of violence in a DDP area than a non-DDP area.
-Police or government agents were the most reported perpetrators of violence.
-36 percent of respondents reported experiencing ethnic discrimination-this figure was more or less comparable in both DDP and non-DDP areas.
+Overall, 47 percent of respondents reported seeing or hearing an act of violence and 28 percent confirmed that they had experienced violence.
+Individuals were just as likely to have heard of, or be a victim of violence in a DDP area than a non-DDP area.
+Remarkably, police or government agents were the most reported perpetrators of violence.
+36 percent of respondents reported experiencing ethnic discrimination and this figure was more or less comparable in both DDP and non-DDP areas.